TEAMMATES/teammates/devdocs/settingUp.md

    Further instructions for installing can be found at https://developers.google.com/eclipse/docs/using_sdks.
 8. Install the latest [TestNG Eclipse plugin](http://testng.org/doc/download.html).

-##Setting up the dev server
+##<a name="setDevServer"></a>Setting up the dev server
 `Dev server` means running the server in your own computer.

-1. Fork our repo at `https://github.com/TEAMMATES/repo.
+1. Fork our repo at https://github.com/TEAMMATES/repo.
 Clone that fork to your hard disk.
 2. Configure Eclipse (if you worry that these settings will interfere with your other projects, you can use a separate eclipse instance for TEAMMATES):
    * Text encoding: Go to `Window → Preferences → General → Workspace` (Mac: `Eclipse → Preferences → General → Workspace`), change the